MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-To align with the new business model changes announced here, we have updated our current Storage Analytics to provide further clarity to our customers.
-Here is a summary of changes in our Storage Analytics.
+To align with the new business model changes announced here, we have updated our current storage analytics to provide further clarity to our customers.
+Here is a summary of changes in storage analytics.

 - A brand new Capacity Analytics is launched in Power Platform Admin center Analytics.
 -	Admins can visualize the data stored in Database, Files, and Logs.